Trust the horrible ‘house of Blum’ to amp up the Halloween franchise with a 40th anniversary sequel and a killer cast.

 Hard to believe it was forty years ago when we first heard the shrieks of the OG scream queen (Laurie Strode, played by Jamie Lee Curtis) in John Carpenter’s story of a murderous masked “Shape.”
 Those blood-curdling screams not only captured our attention but our slasher-loving hearts.
 And so the Halloween franchise quickly became a legend, the stuff of nightmares -- and of dreams for a studio in search of sequels.
 In the last four decades we’ve seen many takes on the classic flick, but the newest Blumhouse-produced, David Gordon Green-directed sequel takes it to the next level with all the makings of a super scary, super fun, superstar studded “super-horror” film.

-Premiering today at TIFF, Halloween marks a true turn in the franchise.
+Halloween marks a true turn in the franchise.
 Thanks to a stellar cast, a return to the basics and some modern, meta fun with the script, the newest Michael Myers film may be our favourite installment yet.

 The sequel: back to basics